How to do great cabinet, braces and stuffing

 Stuffing

-Low-density materials like Poly-Fill or pillow stuffing are often used in sealed enclosures to simulate a larger internal volume.
+Low-density materials like Poly-Fill or pillow stuffing are often used in sealed enclosures to simulate a larger internal volume but are not particularly effective at absorbing internal reflections.

 For side-wall damping, the best material is 20 mm (1 inch) waste fiber insulation used in automotive applications:

-This is a high-density damping material.
+Waste-fiber insulation is a high-density damping material.

 This treatment naturally adds a bit of virtual volume, helping to compensate for the space occupied by the internal bracing — exactly what we want.